magnet-linux/magnet-linux/README.md

 Magnet Linux is a package manager and package tree for Linux that is resilient, simple and secure.

-It might be for you if...
+If you ever...

+- Wanted to share software environments with your friends or coworkers.
+- Worried if you can keep your software stack working years or decades from now.
 - Are an early adopter and accept it might have rough edges or lose support (Though you can fork it!).

-- You ever wanted to share software environments with your friends or coworkers.
-- You are worried if you can keep your software working years or decades from now.
+Then it might be right for you!

 ## Why a new package manager?

-- [Nix](https://github.com/NixOS/nixpkgs) and [Guix](https://guix.gnu.org/) have a lot of cool ideas, but are maybe over-engineered.
+- [Nix](https://github.com/NixOS/nixpkgs) and [Guix](https://guix.gnu.org/) have a lot of cool ideas, but are very complex.
 - Software supply chain security and reliability is a growing concern.
 - Automation of packaging using AI is now possible so it seemed like a good time to try.